leostera/blog.leostera.com/the_results_of_a_9_day_project.md

 | 1 on * | 8     | 4150     | 2m2s       | 2.7s    | 46ms    | 8ms     | 135s    |
 | 1 on N | 8     | 8200     | 3m20s      | 16.5s   | 33ms    | 6ms     | 208s    |

 This was ran locally on a quad-core 2.3ghz i7 late-2012 Mac mini, with the bottleneck being my 1mbps upstream (yeah, *that* slow).
-That's 8 workers, sending 100 messages each.
+That's 8 workers, sending 100 messages to each other.

 The type field specifies the number of recipients a message: